tsichiro/mit-6.824-distributed-systems/zookeeper.md

 happen, Zookeeper guarantees FIFO for client operations; that is the client operations are applied in the order they have been issued.

-Q: What about Zookeeper's use case makes wait-free better than locking?

-I think you mean "blocking" -- locking (as in, using locks) and blocking (as in, waiting for a request to return before issuing another one) are very different concepts.

-Many RPC APIs are blocking: consider, for example, clients in Lab 2/3 -- they only ever issue one request, patiently wait for it to either return or time out, and only then send the next one.
-This makes for an easy API to use and reason about, but doesn't offer great performance.
-For example, imagine you wanted to change 1,000 keys in Zookeeper -- by doing it one at a time, you'll spend most of your time waiting for the network to transmit requests and responses (this is what labs 2/3 do!).
-If you could instead have *several* requests in flight at the same time, you can amortize some of this cost.
-Zookeeper's wait-free API makes this possible, and allows for higher performance -- a key goal of the authors' use case.

 Q: What does wait-free mean?

-A: The precise definition is as follows: A wait-free implementation of a concurrent data object is one that guarantees that any process can complete any operation in a finite number of steps, regardless of the execution speeds of the other processes.
+A: The precise definition: A wait-free implementation of a concurrent data object is one that guarantees that any process can complete any operation in a finite number of steps, regardless of the execution speeds of the other processes.
 This definition was introduced in the following paper by Herlihy: https://cs.brown.edu/~mph/Herlihy91/p124-herlihy.pdf

-The implementation of Zookeeper API is wait-free because requests return to clients without waiting for other, slow clients or servers.
-Specifically, when a write is processed, the server handling the client write returns as soon as it receives the state change (搂4.2).
-Likewise, clients' watches fire as a znode is modified, and the server does *not* wait for the clients to acknowledge that they've received the notification before returning to the writing client.

-Some of the primitives that client can implement with Zookeeper APIs are wait-free too (e.g., group membership), but others are not (e.g., locks, barrier).
+Zookeeper is wait-free because it processes one client's requests without needing to wait for other clients to take action.
+This is partially a consequence of the API: despite being designed to support client/client coordination and synchronization, no ZooKeeper API call is defined in a way that would require one client to wait for another.
+In contrast, a system that supported a lock acquire operation that waited for the current lock holder to release the lock would not be wait-free.

+Ultimately, however, ZooKeeper clients often need to wait for each other, and ZooKeeper does provide a waiting mechanism -- watches.
+The main effect of wait-freedom on the API is that watches are factored out from other operations.
+The combination of atomic test-and-set updates (e.g. file creation and writes condition on version) with watches allows clients to synthesize more complex blocking abstractions (e.g. Section 2.4's locks and barriers).

+Q: How does the leader know the order in which a client wants a bunch of asynchronous updates to be performed?

+A: The paper doesn't say.
+The answer is likely to involve the client numbering its asynchronous requests, and the leader tracking for each client (really session) what number it should next expect.
+The leader has to keep state per session anyway (for client session timeouts), so it might be little extra work to track a per-session request sequence number.
+This information would have to be preserved when a leader fails and another server takes over, so the client sequence numbers are likely passed along in replicated log entries.

+Q: What does a client do if it doesn't get a reply for a request?
+Does it re-send, in case the network lost a request or reply, or the leader crashed before committing?
+How does ZooKeeper avoid re-sends leading to duplicate executions?

+A: The paper doesn't say how all this works.
+Probably the leader tracks what request numbers from each session it has received and committed, so that it can filter out duplicate requests.
+Lab 3 has a similar arrangement.

+Q: If a client submits an asynchronous write, and immediately afterwards does a read, will the read see the effect of the write?

+A: The paper doesn't explicitly say, but the implication of the "FIFO client order" property of Section 2.3 is that the read will see the write.
+That seems to imply that a server may block a read until the server has received (from the leader) all of the client's preceding writes.
+ZooKeeper probably manages this by having the client send, in its read request, the zxid of the latest preceding operation that the client submitted.

 Q: What is the reason for implementing 'fuzzy snapshots'?
-How can state changes be idempotent?

-A: If the authors had to decided to go for consistent snapshots, Zookeeper would have to stop all writes will making a snapshot for the in-memory database.
-You might remember that GFS went for this plan, but for large database, this could hurt the performance of Zookeeper seriously.
-Instead the authors go for a fuzzy snapshot scheme that doesn't require blocking all writes while the snapshot is made.
-After reboot, they construct a consistent snapshot by replaying the messages that were sent after the checkpoint started.
+A: A precise snapshot would correspond to a specific point in the log: the snapshot would include every write before that point, and no writes after that point; and it would be clear exactly where to start replay of log entries after a reboot to bring the snapshot up to date.
+However, creation of a precise snapshot requires a way to prevent any writes from happening while the snapshot is being created and written to disk.
+Blocking writes for the duration of snapshot creation would decrease performance a lot.

-Because all updates in Zookeeper are idempotent and delivered in the same order, the application-state will be correct after reboot and replay---some messages may be applied twice (once to the state before recovery and once after recovery) but that is ok, because they are idempotent.
+The point of ZooKeeper's fuzzy snapshots is that ZooKeeper creates the snapshot from its in-memory database while allowing writes to the database.
+This means that a snapshot does not correspond to a particular point in the log -- a snapshot includes a more or less random subset of the writes that were concurrent with snapshot creation.
+After reboot, ZooKeeper constructs a consistent snapshot by replaying all log entries from the point at which the snapshot started.
+Because updates in Zookeeper are idempotent and delivered in the same order, the application-state will be correct after reboot and replay---some messages may be applied twice (once to the state before recovery and once after recovery) but that is ok, because they are idempotent.
 The replay fixes the fuzzy snapshot to be a consistent snapshot of the application state.

-Zookeeper turns the operations in the client API into something that it calls a transaction in a way that the transaction is idempotent.
-For example, if a client issues a conditional setData and the version number in the request matches, Zookeeper creates a setDataTXN that contains the new data, the new version number, and updated time stamps.
-This transaction (TXN) is idempotent: Zookeeper can execute it twice and it will result in the same state.
+The Zookeeper leader turns the operations in the client API into idempotent transactions.
+For example, if a client issues a conditional setData and the version number in the request matches, the Zookeeper leader creates a setDataTXN that contains the new data, the new version number, and updated time stamps.
+This transaction (TXN) is
+idempotent: Zookeeper can execute it twice and it will result in the same state.

 Q: How does ZooKeeper choose leaders?

-A: Zookeeper uses ZAB, an atomic broadcast system, which has leader election build in, much like Raft.
-If you are curious about the details, you can find a paper about ZAB here: http://dl.acm.org/citation.cfm?id=2056409
+A: Zookeeper uses ZAB, an atomic broadcast system, which has leader election built in, much like Raft.
+Here's a paper about Zab: http://dl.acm.org/citation.cfm?id=2056409

 Q: How does Zookeeper's performance compare to other systems